 Below you’ll find six steps to guide you as you make brand color choices that reflect both your company personality and your business goals.

 Orange, like its namesake, is fresh and full of vitality.
 It’s also creative, adventurous, and associated with being cost effective.
-The children’s TV station Nickelodeon (or Nick) is also known for its very childlike, bold, and bright brand color.
-The company’s logo, website, and social media marketing materials all incorporate a signature orange color.
+The children’s TV station Nickelodeon(opens in a new tab or window) (or Nick) is also known for its very childlike, bold, and bright brand color.
+The company’s logo,(opens in a new tab or window) website, and social media marketing materials all incorporate a signature orange color.
 The color represents the many TV shows the station produces, full of youthful adventure and creativity.

 Blue and green are both trustworthy and reliable colors.
 Blue has a calming effect and is often used to comfort those in distress.
 Green provides an association with nature and is often used to demonstrate sustainability.
 But it can also align with prestige and wealth.